HQarroum/thread-pool/README.md

 ## Working with tokens

-The underlying `moodycamel` queue used in this thread-pool implementation can optimize the processing of queued elements by using consumer and producer tokens ([read more](https://github.com/cameron314/concurrentqueue/#tokens)).
+The underlying `moodycamel` queue used by the thread-pool can optimize the processing of queued elements by using consumer and producer tokens ([read more](https://github.com/cameron314/concurrentqueue/#tokens)).
 When dequeuing elements from the queue, the thread-pool already uses an implicit consumer token which is bound to each worker thread.

-If you are using multiple producers spread across multiple threads in your implementation, you might want to create a new consumer token which is unique for the lifetime of that thread.
+If you are using multiple producers spread across multiple threads, you might want to create a new consumer token which is unique for the lifetime of that thread.
 Below is an example of how to create such a producer token.

 ```c++
 // Creating a new producer token.